Admissions for Military

 An Education Benefit for Those Who Bravely Serve Our Nation

 Georgetown University is dedicated to making education more accessible for our nation's service members, veterans, spouses, and dependents.
-We are proud to announce participation in a program that provides tuition and fee benefits to eligible military students who are accepted and enrolled in a bachelor's or master's degree program at the University and the School of Continuing Studies.
+We are proud to announce participation in a program that provides tuition and fee benefits to eligible military students who are accepted and enrolled in a certificate, bachelor's, or master's degree program at the University and the School of Continuing Studies.

 The Yellow Ribbon Program